vmware/vic-product/docs/user_doc/vic_vsphere_admin/backup_vic.md

 # Back Up and Restore vSphere Integrated Containers #

+THIS IS SOME NEW TEXT FOR DEMO PURPOSES.

 A vSphere Integrated Containers installation is inherently stateful, even if the containers running on it are not.
 As such, the question of how to back up and restore vSphere Integrated Containers is an important one.

 The main components of vSphere Integrated Containers store the following persistent data: